Stefannieuwenburg/vite-react-typscript-application-fitness/README.md

 # React + TypeScript + Vite
 i have Build a Complete Typescript React Fitness Application from scratch.

-This application is build whit typeScript and React/Vite inside a tailwind project what i have lurned in this project is the following: test out tailwind css in a full project with typescript to show that i have the skill set to build whit typescript and react inside a tailwind project.
+This application is build whit typeScript and React/Vite inside a tailwind project

+what i have lurned from this project is the following.

+tailwind css in a full project with typescript to show that i have the skill set to build whit typescript inside react.

 # Tools used in this project
 npm i framer-motion react-anchor-link-smooth-scroll@1.0.12 @heroicons/react